 Speaking in the House of Representatives on Wednesday, MP Sah pointed out that there is no law to give vehicle registration certificate (number plate) to vehicles manufactured in the country, and that a separate law should be made immediately for this purpose.

-In the Transport Management Procedures Guide 2060 (Amendment 2074), the customs notification of vehicle registration and customs realization have been made mandatory.
-Due to this mandatory system, domestically manufactured vehicles have not been able to get number plates.
+In the Transport Management Procedures Guide 2060 (Amendment 2074), the customs notification of vehicle registration and customs realization are mandatory.
+Due to this mandatory arrangement, domestically produced vehicles have not been able to get number plates.

 Our law envisages that the vehicles used in Nepal should come from abroad.
-Vehicles manufactured in Nepal have not been able to get a registration certificate (number plate) after not being given legal recognition,’ he said.
+Vehicles manufactured in Nepal have not been able to get registration certificates (number plates) after not being given legal recognition,’ he said.